Irbaaz-Patel-13/YCB_Dataset/README.md

 Here is the procedure of how this repository is made.

 - The dataset is downloaded from the [YCB dataset website](https://www.ycbbenchmarks.com/) with script `download_ycb_dataset.py` provided by [ycb-tools](https://github.com/sea-bass/ycb-tools/tree/main).
 The data is cleaned to only keep the `textured.mtl`, `textured.obj` and `texture_map.png` of Google 16K models with `clean_ycb_dataset.py`.
 - The urdf files are generated with scripts `build_object_library.py` and `object_builder.py`, modified from [object2urdf](https://github.com/harvard-microrobotics/object2urdf).
+The xml files are generated similarly.
+  - The mesh is processed to aligned with oriented bounding box and its center is set to be the mass center.
-Convex decomposition is done with [CoACD](https://github.com/SarahWeiii/CoACD).
-The maximum number of convex hull is 4 and the decimation face count is 32.
+  - Convex decomposition is done with [CoACD](https://github.com/SarahWeiii/CoACD).
+The maximum number of convex hull is set to 5 and the decimation face count is set to 32.
 This setting may not be appropriate for all YCB objects.
   - The mass of each object is set based on the provided mass [form](http://www.ycbbenchmarks.com/wp-content/uploads/2015/09/object-list-Sheet1.pdf) (also stored in `ycb_mass.json`).
 The inertia of all objects are simply diagonal matrix with value 1e-3.
 - All the texture images are compressed to size of 1024x1024 using `image_compressor.py`.

 ## Models not included